Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Parameter fitting with direct numerical simulations

-In order to complete the specification of our stochastic particle model, it remains to provide expressions for the weights $w\lsup_k$, which will represent topological frequencies of a grain's neighbors, and the interior event intensity $\beta$, which will represent the rate of edge deletion.
+it remains to provide expressions for the weights $w^{(l)}_k$, which will represent topological frequencies of a grain's neighbors, and the interior event intensity $\beta$, which will represent the rate of edge deletion.
 For parameter fitting, the particle models will be compared with direct simulations of network flow, with data obtained from a level set method of Elsey, Esedoglu, and Smereka \cite{Elsey2}.
 The numerical simulation is performed with 667,438 initial grains, determined from a Voronoi tesselation of the unit square with periodic boundary conditions.
 Grains evolve for a total time of $2.384\times 10^{-5}$, with updates given over two hundred uniform time steps ($\Delta t = 1.192 \times 10^{-7}$).
 The dataset from this simulation consists of each grain's area and topology (included whether the grain vanished) over each time step.